The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Single particles confined in electrodynamic traps. Methods of investigation

 \subsection{Light scattering mechanisms}

-Investigation of light scattering mechanisms by small random particles has raised an enormous interest for science since the 1950s.
-Among the most prominent works in the domain we mention the books of van der Hulst \cite{Hulst81} and Bohren \cite{Bohr98}, to which we add \cite{Kul11, Rama18, Sein16, Tom17, Agran10, Bou15, Box15, Kokha08}.
-We distinguish between (a) elastic scattering where the photon energy does not change, and (b) inelastic scattering when the photon energy modifies as well as the inner energy of the scattering particle.
+Investigation of the light scattering mechanisms by small random particles did raise an enormous interest for science since the 1950s.
+Among the most prominent work in the domain we mention the books of van der Hulst \cite{Hulst81} and Bohren \cite{Bohr98}, to which we add Refs. \cite{Kul11, Rama18, Sein16, Tom17, Agran10, Bou15, Box15, Kokha08}.
+We distinguish between (a) elastic scattering where the photon energy does not change, and (b) inelastic scattering when both the photon energy and inner energy of the scattering particle modify.
 We can further classify elastic scattering as:

 \begin{enumerate} \item Rayleigh scattering $\longmapsto$ photon scattering from small, uncharged but polarizable particles (such as atoms or molecules), whose dimensions are considerable smaller than the radiation wavelength.
 Polarization of scattering particles makes the scattered radiation to be emitted uniformly in all directions.
-Rayleigh scattering exhibits wavelength dependence where shorter wavelengths are scattered more than higher ones, \item Mie or Debye scattering $\longmapsto$ photon scattering from relatively large particles or molecules with dimensions comparable or larger than the incident radiation wavelength or larger.
-The resulting radiation is non-uniformly scattered and shows little dependence on the wavelength.
-Forward Mie scattering is stronger than backward scattering, because the relative phase differences of contributions from different scattering locations on the particles dwindle, \item Thomson scattering $\longmapsto$ photon scattering on charged particles. \end{enumerate}
+Rayleigh scattering exhibits wavelength dependence where shorter wavelengths are scattered more than higher ones, \item Mie or Debye scattering $\longmapsto$ photon scattering from relatively large particles or molecules with dimensions comparable or larger than the incident radiation wavelength.
+The resulting radiation is non-uniformly scattered and shows little wavelength dependence.
+Forward Mie scattering is stronger than backward scattering because the relative phase differences of contributions from different scattering locations on the particles dwindle, \item Thomson scattering $\longmapsto$ photon scattering on charged particles. \end{enumerate}